Inguro-OU/war-of-memes/README.md

-# Debiasing Self

-**Debiasing Self** is a gamified debiasing method that helps individuals and teams uncover cognitive biases—predictable errors in judgment arising from our brains’ reliance on mental shortcuts.
+**Debiasing Self** is a gamified **debiasing method** that helps individuals and teams uncover cognitive biases—predictable errors in judgment arising from our brains’ reliance on mental shortcuts.
 It fosters **cognitive empathy**, **intellectual humility**, **trustworthiness**, and **enhanced problem-solving capacity**.
 Players sharpen **active listening** and **critical thinking** skills through meaningful discussions and peer-initiated challenges while **exchanging knowledge** more effectively.
 Players collectively celebrate mistakes and grow closer to their **ideal, debiased selves**. **Debiasing Self** is adaptable to a variety of contexts, including:

-- **Conflict resolution -** Debiasing helps to overcome conflicts and agree on right and wrong, true and false
+- **Conflict Resolution** – Debiasing helps resolve conflicts by clarifying right vs. wrong and true vs. false.
-- **Soft skills / Sales / Negotiation training** – debiasing helps develop crucial people-oriented skills
-- **Team-building** – debiasing promotes mutual trust within a team
+- **Soft Skills, Sales, and Negotiation Training** – Debiasing enhances essential people-focused skills.
-- **Self-improvement** – debiasing helps you see yourself, others, and shared reality with fewer distortions
+- **Self-Improvement** – Debiasing reduces distortions in how you perceive yourself, others, and reality.
-- **Psychotherapy** – debiasing supports overcoming mental problems and past traumas
+- **Psychotherapy** – Debiasing aids in overcoming mental challenges and healing from past traumas.
-- **Hiring assessments** – Debiasing Self can serve as a test to quickly assess a candidate’s trustworthiness and soft skills
-- **Decision-making** – debiasing leads to better decisions and fewer predictable errors
+- **Assess and Grow Cognitive Trust** – Use debiasing as a team-building tool and a way to evaluate cognitive trustworthiness.
+- **Exchange Knowledge More effectively** – Debiasing make knowledge exchange more effective.
+In particular, it helps to give and receive feedback more effectively, reach better decisions, and reduce predictable errors.
+- **Enhance Collective Problem-Solving** – Debiasing helps larger groups solve problems more effectively together.

 ---